top of page

 If you have any questions, please don't hesitate to contact us.
 The world we live in is not what God intended for it to be.
 The old ways no longer work, nor are they relevant; it is time for an “awakening.”
 Our spiritual needs are unmet as we have evolved, creating a growing spiritual and moral void that must be addressed.

-This is the purpose and mission of the Unitarian Christian Church of America (UCCA).
 The time is right, the need is clear, and the answer is waiting.
 We invite you to join us in becoming the revival that awakens humanity into the next century and beyond.

 What do we believe?